 Myth #3: Women Need to Concentrate More on Their Lower Body.

 Since most women tend to be self conscious about their lower bodies, it’s no wonder that they assume that’s what they should focus on.
 So often women that do lift weights opt for all the exercises that work the butt and legs.
 Not that you shouldn’t be working your lower body (do those squats!), but you want to be balance.

 Just like the meathead at the gym with chicken legs, you don’t want to be the women with the bubble booty and the flabby arms.
-A good women’s weight lifting program will be equal parts upper, lower, and core.
+A good women’s weight lifting program, like Strong Curves, will be equal parts upper, lower, and core.

 Myth #4: Cardio Is Enough to Keep Me Fit and Healthy.

 Cardio is great for your heart.
 However, have you ever noticed the girl running on the treadmill that still looks the same as she did a million years ago?
 Or how about the die hard runner who looks like a walking corpse?
 The fact is, cardio is not enough.
 If you want to burn fat but accentuate your womanly figure, you need to mix weight lifting into the routine.